 For R-type instructions, Rs and Rt specify the two source register numbers, and Rd specifies the destination register number.
 The function field can specify at most eight functions for a given opcode.
-We will reserve opcodes 0 and 1 for R-type instructions.
-It is also possible to reserve more opcodes, if more R-type instructions exist.
+Opcodes 0 and 1 are reserved for R-type instructions.

 For I-type instructions, Rs specifies a source register number, and Rt can be a second source or a destination register number.
 The immediate constant is only 6 bits because of the fixed-size nature of the instruction.
-The size of the immediate constant is suitable for our uses.
-The 6-bit immediate constant is signed (and sign-extended) for all I-type instructions.
+The 6-bit immediate constant is assumed to be sign-extended for all instructions.